 Still adjusting to a life of freedom, Margot continues to learn to trust humans.
 After many months of gentle progress, she will now willingly take treats from your hand.

-Mr. Clyde came to us very neglected with overgrown hooves that caused him pain and made it very difficult for him to even walk.
+Clyde was very neglected with overgrown hooves that caused him pain and made it very difficult for him to even walk.
 After a long process of getting his hooves back to their proper shape, he is now able to run around with the other mini horses.
 He is a sweetheart and the softest horse around!

 Popeye came to us with his girlfriend Olive from a neglect case.
 This sweet boy may only have one eye but that doesn’t slow Pops down.